 Skills Ontario Summer Camp is a week-long day program for kids entering grades 7-9.
 Through hands-on activities related to the skilled trades, campers develop communication, problem-solving and teamwork skills.

-Continuing Education along with the School of HRT participated in these sessions by providing engaging culinary workshops for the attending students.
-These sessions gave campers the opportunity to learn from skilled culinary professionals in a fun, effective setting.
+Continuing Education along with the School of HRT participates in these sessions by providing engaging culinary workshops for the attending students.
+These sessions give campers the opportunity to learn from skilled culinary professionals in a fun, effective setting.

-Students learned to make a pizza, including the sauce and dough, and then had the pleasure of eating it afterward.
-The workshop also included clean-up, kitchen safety and time management skills.
+Students learn to make a pizza, including the sauce and dough, and then get the pleasure of eating it afterward.
+The workshop also includes clean-up, kitchen safety and time management skills.

 Dates: July 17 - 21 & August 14 - 18